webxos/macroslow/docs/rube_guide.md

 # Overview

-Rube.app integrates over 500 business and productivity apps into the WebXOS 2025 Vial MCP SDK, enhancing agentic workflows for scientific data study and OBS live streams.
+Rube.app integrates over 500 business and productivity apps into the MCP SDK, enhancing agentic workflows for scientific data study and OBS live streams.

 # Features